AmmarAbdoh/Employees-Management-App-ReactJS/README.md

-# Running a Vite React Project
+# How to run Employees Management

-Follow these steps to run a Vite React project on your local machine:
+Follow these steps to run my application on your local machine:

 1. **Install Node.js**: Ensure that you have Node.js installed on your machine.
 You can download it from the official Node.js website: [nodejs.org](https://nodejs.org).